 Byron Bay is a well-known paradise, but just inland there are plenty of breathtaking spots well worth the hike.
 Jordan shares his five favourite hikes hidden in the Byron Bay Hinterland.

 In Bundjalung Country, close to the bustling town of Byron Bay, there’s no shortage of spectacular hiking trails.
-Surging waterfalls nestled deep in the forest.
-Jaw-dropping mountain and hillside views.
-Off-the-beaten-track feels; Byron Hinterland hikes are a true escape from the crowds.
+Surging waterfalls nestle deep in the forest.
+Jaw-dropping mountains provide epic views.
+Full of off-the-beaten-track feels, Byron Hinterland hikes are a true escape from the crowds.

 1. Goonengerry Waterfalls